 Farm-to-Table Camp – ages 7 to 9

-Where does your food come from?
-The Teaching Garden!
-Spend a week in the vegetable garden harvesting fresh ingredients, learning how to grow your own, creating simple delicious treats and making food art.
+How does a garden become a meal?
+With your help.
+Spend a week in the vegetable garden harvesting fresh ingredients, learning how to grow your own, creating delicious treats and making food art.

-Are you growing up green?
-Learn about Toronto’s secret underground rivers, explore the glass houses at Allan Gardens and bike the Lower Don Trail while learning about your role as an enviro-leader for the 21st century.
+Learn about Toronto’s secret underground rivers, explore TBG’s garden and the glass houses at Allan Gardens, bike the Lower Don Trail and learn how to become an ecoleader in your community.